Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 With this in mind, maybe, just maybe, the mental model of how we got here, and where we’re going, needs to be thought about a little bit differently, and should allow more space for more discussion about all types of technology, not just AI.

-And maybe, we can try to take some things a little less seriously and remember to have a little bit of fun along the way, too—let’s flip the script:
+And perhaps we can try to take some things a little less seriously and remember to have a little bit of fun along the way, too—so in the spirit of fun, let’s flip this script: